• Reading

 After this writing, we may talk about the importance of punctuation and have her go back and add a period at the end of each sentence this time.
 I usually only choose one or two items to focus on as I want her to continue expressing her creativity with writing without being overwhelmed.

-Some ideas to focus on in these “mini lessons” are punctuation, writing using their known sight words, capitalization, spaces, adding details, starting sentences with words other than I, and using describing words.
+Some ideas to focus on in these “mini-lessons” are punctuation, writing using their known sight words, capitalization, spaces, adding details, starting sentences with words other than I, and using describing words.

 This is a sample of her writing at 5 years 2 months old (October) It is a free write and was done independently.
-As you can see, she now has spaces, punctuation, and is spelling more words correctly.
+As you can see, she now has spaces, and punctuation, and is spelling more words correctly.

 She read this “poem” to me, “Hot chocolate is hot.
 Salad is Green.
 But my favorite thing is to be with my friends.”